euberdeveloper/eagletrt-telemetria-exporter/README.md

 ## Demo

 Here is a **[demo](https://telemetria-exporter-demo.herokuapp.com)** with a mock database.
-Note that the json export will not work in that mongoexport is not installed in the demo server.
+The demo was deployed with **Heroku** and hosts the database on **MongoAtlas**.
+Needing the server mongoexport installed in the machine, I had to deploy it using also Docker.
+Every time something is pushed on GitHub, Heroku builds a new Docker image from the Dockerfile and deploys it.

 ## User usage